ajtran303/everygoth/README.md

 First, I use the Twitter API to read the latest tweet by @everygoth.

-Then, I use my DictionaryReader class to find the next word to tweet.
+I use my DictionaryReader class to find the next word to tweet.

+I format the tweets with mix-ins from my Gothify module.

-After that, I make another API call to update @everygoth.
+Finally, I make another Twitter API call to update @everygoth.

-I use Webster's Second International Dictionary for my word list.
-The copyright from 1934 has lapsed, so it is now public domain.
-The dictionary is 235,886 words long.
+I use the public domain Webster's Second International Dictionary for my word list.
+It is 235,886 words long.

 @everygoth tweets every half hour and will take **thirteen and a half years** to finish tweeting!